stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 #pagebreak()
 *Architecture*

-A #abbr.a[RNN] consits of the following components:
+A #abbr.a[RNN] consists of the following components:
 - Input signal: The external data which is fed into the network at a time step $t$ and represent the current information which the network is processing.
 - State signal: Also known as the hidden state, represents the memory of the #abbr.a[RNN] for a given neuron.
 It contains information about the past inputs in the sequence and is updated at each time step based on the current input and the previous state.
 The hidden state is updated with the following formula: $h_t = f(h_(t-1), x_t)$, were $x_t$ is the input at  step $t$.
 After the update, the hidden state of neuron $i$ serves as input into the neuron $i+1$
 - Weights: The weights of the #abbr.a[RNN] neurons are shared among all different states.